ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/App_-_Tomcat.md

 tags: [hmpps]
 ---

-"Apache Tomcat is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies."
+Apache Tomcat is an open-source web server and servlet container that runs Java-based web applications.
+It implements the Java Servlet, JavaServer Pages (JSP), and WebSocket technologies, allowing developers to serve dynamic content and run Java code on a server.